lorenzomighie/batch-processing-fifa-dataset-on-gcp/README.md

 ## Goal

 The goal is to extract meaningful statistics from these Datam by comparing the different players information year by year.
-In particular most the queries written will highlight:
+In particular most the queries written will highlight insights from each fifa version (or year) such as:
-- The Best players year by yearm
+* the best players,
-- the best teams for each year, in both female and male football,
+* change in the player values,
-- the teams with the highest potential by each year and for each gender
+* the n best teams with regard to player score or player potential,
-- the increase in wage for the highest paid players year by year
+* the n best national teams.

 ## Steps